sangwoopark-njit/sangwoopark-njit.github.io/pubs.md

 [![doi](icons16/doi-icon.png)](https://doi.org/10.1007/978-0-387-92125-9) -->

 ### <a name="preprints"></a>Preprints
-Cibaku, E., **Park, S.**, “Efficient Power System State Estimation Using Graph Convolutions and Attentions,” in preparation.
+Cibaku, E., **Park, S.**, “Efficient Power System State Estimation Using Graph Convolutions and Attentions,” submitted to Energy and AI.

 Kargar, B., **Park, S.**, “Learning Heterogeneous Elasticity and Dynamic Pricing of Rewards for Demand Response,” in preparation.